Ayuba Suleiman Diallo: Capture and enslavement

-Diallo travelled to the coast in 1730, intending to purchase supplies, such as paper, and sell two Mande (or Mandinka) slaves owned by his father to a factor working for the Royal African Company.
+Diallo travelled to the coast in 1730, intending to purchase supplies, such as paper, and sell two Mandé (or Mandinka) slaves owned by his father to a factor working for the Royal African Company.
 While on the trip, Diallo and Loumein Ndiaye, a translator, (Note: Also known as Loumein Yoas.) were captured by the Mandinka in retaliation and sold into slavery.

 The Mandinkas shaved the heads of Diallo and Loumein to make them appear as war captives, and thereby supposedly legitimately enslavable, as opposed to their actual condition of people captured in a kidnapping raid for the specific purpose of selling slaves for financial profit.
 The two men were sold to factors of the Royal African Company.

 Ayuba subsequently convinced the slave ship captain, named Pike, that they had previously met when Ayuba himself was selling slaves.
 He convinced Pike of his high social status and explained that his father was capable of paying a ransom.
 Pike granted Ayuba leave to send word to Ayuba's family.
 A messenger was sent, but did not return in time.
 At the behest of Pike's superior, Captain Henry Hunt, the two captives (Ayuba and Loumein) were sent across the Atlantic to Annapolis, Maryland without further delay.
 Here, Diallo was delivered to another factor, Vachell Denton.
 At this time, his name was changed and Diallo became known as Job Ben Solomon, which is the biblical translation of his original name.